Customer Journey Mapping: What Is It & How Does It Work?

 In this stage, your product has become one of a few final choices.
 Video testimonials can help sway consumers, providing “social proof” that they’re making a smart choice.

-Your consumer is about to buy (bottom of funnel).
+Your consumer is about to buy at the bottom of the funnel.
 But even if they have your coffee beans in their cart, they may still walk away and forget about it.
 A special offer or discount can encourage them to follow through with the purchase.

 Ideally, you want to build an ongoing relationship with your customers.
 That means offering inducements to keep them coming back, by providing good customer service and sending friendly follow-up emails, for example.